jolin-nexthink/nxt2itsm/README.md

 # Installation

 This installation is based upon a clean install of CentOS.
+CentOS ISO files can be downloaded from here: https://www.centos.org/download/

 If you are not familiar with CentOS firewalls, switch it off: